Distribution Planning Software

 Integrated Distribution Logistics Optimization

 DISC optimizes transport and warehouse activity schedules to create integrated logistics solutions.
-This ensures that all aspects of the distribution logistics operation are planned in a coordinated way, maximising efficiency and helping businesses move away from a "silo-based" planning approach.
+This ensures that all aspects of the distribution operation are planned in a coordinated way, maximising efficiency and helping businesses move away from a "silo-based" planning approach.
 Vehicles, drivers, trailers, shunters, loaders, warehouse operatives, docks, bays, lanes, etc. are all included in the distribution schedule if required.

 To achieve this, all transport and warehouse variables and constraints are modelled, including: